Sharing economy: Treatment of workers as independent contractors and not employees

 The California Public Utilities Commission filed a case, later settled out of court, that "addresses the same underlying issue seen in the contract worker controversy—whether the new ways of operating in the sharing economy model should be subject to the same regulations governing traditional businesses".
-Like Uber, Instakart faced similar lawsuits.
-In 2015, a lawsuit was filed against Instakart alleging the company misclassified a person who buys and delivers groceries as an independent contractor.
-Instakart had to eventually make all such people as part-time employees and had to accord benefits such as health insurance to those qualifying.
-This led to Instakart having thousands of employees overnight from zero.
+Like Uber, Instacart faced similar lawsuits.
+In 2015, a lawsuit was filed against Instacart alleging the company misclassified a person who buys and delivers groceries as an independent contractor.
+Instacart had to eventually make all such people as part-time employees and had to accord benefits such as health insurance to those qualifying.
+This led to Instacart having thousands of employees overnight from zero.

 A 2015 article by economists at George Mason University argued that many of the regulations circumvented by sharing economy businesses are exclusive privileges lobbied for by interest groups.
 Workers and entrepreneurs not connected to the interest groups engaging in this rent-seeking behavior are thus restricted from entry into the market.
 For example, taxi unions lobbying a city government to restrict the number of cabs allowed on the road prevents larger numbers of drivers from entering the marketplace.

 The same research finds that while access economy workers do lack the protections that exist in the traditional economy, many of them cannot actually find work in the traditional economy.
 In this sense, they are taking advantage of opportunities that the traditional regulatory framework has not been able to provide for them.
 As the sharing economy grows, governments at all levels are reevaluating how to adjust their regulatory schemes to accommodate these workers.

 However, a 2021 research on Uber's downfall in Turkey, which was carried out with user-generated content from TripAdvisor comments and YouTube videos related to Uber use in Istanbul, finds that the main reasons for people to use Uber are that since the drivers are independent, they tend to treat the customers in a kinder way than the regular taxi drivers and that it's much cheaper to use Uber.
 Although, Turkish taxi drivers claim that Uber's operations in Turkey are illegal because the independent drivers don't pay the operating license fee, which is compulsory for taxi drivers to pay, to the government.
 Their efforts led to the banning of Uber in Turkey by the Turkish government in October 2019.
 After being unavailable for approximately two years, Uber eventually became available again in Turkey in January 2021.